 Lifestyle changes might also help.
 For example, layering clothes, so you can shed them when you have hot flashes, or keeping the temperature in your bedroom extra-cool at night.

 The Cary OB/GYN team completely understands that menopause is a difficult time if you don’t have help, so they’re ready to support you with excellent symptom relief solutions.
-Use online booking or call the office for your appointment now.
+Contact us today to schedule your appointment at the office nearest you.